travisricks/algorithms-meetup/meetup-1/2-getElementsByClassName.md

 ## Example

-Check out `document.getElementsByClassName` out!
+Check `document.getElementsByClassName` out in your browser console!
 It should work exactly like that.

 ## Constraints

-You are not allowed to use the native method, of course.
+You are not allowed to use the native method (`document.getElementsByClassName`), of course.

 ## Tips